Short Bio

 Beyond improving communication complexity, HotStuff embodies a minimalist algorithmic framework that bridges between classical BFT solutions and the blockchain world; the entire protocol is captured in less than half a page of pseudo-code.
 HotStuff became popular in the blockchain developer community not only due to linearity, but (and perhaps mostly) due to its simplicity and developer-friendly design.
 Diem(Libra) adopted it to drive the blockchain infrastructure, as did (that we know of) Flow, Celo, and Cypherium.

-Flexible Paxos at VMware 2016
+Flexible Paxos

 In the summer of 2016, I hosted a research intern named Heidi Howard from Cambridge, UK.
 I told her about the CorfuDB protocol and encouraged her to think about the performance benefit of separating the sequencer role from the rest of the system.
 The result has been a stunning revelation we named Flexible Paxos: Quorum Intersection Revisited.: